Coca-Cola European Partners - Case Study

 “10% of the input of our finance supply chain activities are based on country-specific business insights, whereas 90% consists of pre-populated Profit & Loss outputs thanks to the value driver methodology and the automation of operational data input” explained Ivan Evstatiev.
 “We do not want finance people to struggle with all the tedious sequential steps of preparing a plan: we wanted to digitalize this area and that’s what we’ve succeeded in doing with the Board platform.”

 Time efficiency in data transfer: breaking the “status quo” from 24 hours to 15 minutes

 Alongside time efficiency from a financial standpoint, Board has enabled Coca-Cola to increase efficiency from a data transfer perspective.
 Before implementing Board the company was stuck in a “culture” of overnight data loads and transfers due to system performance.
 As today’s organizations deal with a huge amount of data, it is essential to have updated, relevant information in (nearly) real-time; allowing employees to quickly gain the most recent meaningful insights to boost planning cycles and decision-making processes.

-“Now we have a data transfer every 15 minutes from our ERP system to the cloud and from the cloud to Board, and we can effectively monitor how our data transfer is evolving at any given time per country.
+As Ivan highlights, “Now we have a data transfer every 15 minutes from our ERP system to the cloud and from the cloud to Board, and we can effectively monitor how our data transfer is evolving at any given time per country.
 We can prepare complete financial statements from a profit and loss perspective.
 So, compared to the 24 hour-cycle we were committed to do before, 15 minutes is definitely a great revolution and the breaking of status quo, as well as out-of-the-box thinking.”